 Over time, plaque hardens into tartar and together will grow into and under your dog’s gums, causing gingivitis (red gums) and halitosis (bad breath), inevitably leading to pain, bleeding, early tooth loss which, left untreated, can contribute to certain heart, liver and kidney problems.

 This is a very painful and uncomfortable experience for your dog.
 Unfortunately, our pets can’t tell us that it hurts.
 If you can’t remember the last time you brushed your dog’s teeth, then it’s time to step-up your dog’s dental routine as there is a likelihood your pet could be suffering from dental disease.
-Book a dental checkup at your local Greencross Vets where they can examine and assess your dog’s teeth in order to recommend the best dental routine to keep your dog’s teeth and gums healthy.

 How do I know if my dog has dental disease?

-7 signs of dental disease in dogs
+There are 7 signs of dental disease you should watch out for.

 1. Bad breath

-Does your dog have bad breath?
-This isn’t as normal as you might think and halitosis, or bad breath, can be an indicator that they have some form of dental disease.
-While undesirable, doggy habits like eating strange things can sometimes be the perpetrator of halitosis, it is often a bigger concern when an accumulation of plaque (often containing sulfur based proteins) leads to an aggregation of bacteria that causes bad breath, and can lead to dental disease.
+While undesirable, doggy habits like eating strange things can sometimes be the perpetrator of halitosis, it is often a bigger concern when an accumulation of plaque (often containing sulphur-based proteins) leads to an aggregation of bacteria that causes bad breath and can lead to dental disease.

 2. Discolouration or build-up of plaque and tartar on teeth

-Much like healthy human teeth, your dog’s teeth should be pearly white in colour.
-Teeth with yellow and brown stains are a sign that plaque and tartar have built up and must be cleaned off.
 Your local Greencross Vets will most likely recommend a scale and polish procedure to remove the existing disease and give you a fresh start before you begin cleaning your dog’s teeth at home and kickstarting a regular dental routine.

 3. Gum redness or inflammation (gingivitis)